theshteves/stevenkneiser.com/blog/links.md

 * [A case for optimism](#a-case-for-optimism)
 * [How software is eating the world](#how-software-is-eating-the-world)
 * [A Singaporean perspective on US-China relations](#a-singaporean-perspective-on-us-china-relations)
-* Hard-earned lessons in Environmentalism [locked]
+* Hard-earned lessons in Environmentalism [temporarily disabled]
 * [Memorable quotes](#memorable-quotes)